-The sysams system catalog table contains information that is required for using built-in access methods and those created by the CREATE ACCESS_METHOD statement of SQL.
+The sysams system catalog table contains information that is required for using built-in access methods and those created by the CREATE ACCESS\METHOD statement of SQL that is described in the IBM Informix Guide to SQL: Syntax.
 The sysams table has the following columns.